 You MUST have all forms completed before turning in to Clerk.
 The Clerk's office does NOT review your documents.
 It is YOUR responsibility to ensure procedures are followed correctly as you are filing as a Self-Represented Litigant.
-Please do not turn back in instruction sheets.
+Please do not turn in instruction sheets or unsigned documents.